claboran/priceimporter/README.md

 <http://www.aemo.com.au/Electricity/Data/Price-and-Demand/Price-and-Demand-Graphs/Current-Trading-Interval-Price-and-Demand-Graph-NSW>

-Fact data are Total Demand and Trading Interval Price on a 30 min. base for a certain control area (in the example New South Wales NSW).
+Fact data are 'Total Demand' and 'Trading Interval Price' on a 30 min. base for a certain control area (in the example New South Wales NSW).

 A little Star Schema is going to be used.
-One Fact Table holding the Regional Reference Price RPR and the Total Demand for the control area:
+A fact table is holding the 'Regional Reference Price' RPR and the 'Total Demand' for the control area:

     F_ENERGY_PRICE_DEMAND

-The Dimensions a splitted across three other tables:
+The dimensions are divided across three other tables:

     D_REGION -> control area
-    D_PERIOD_TYPE -> Period type (actual trading or forecast) D_DATE_TIME -> Holding the date time attributes (very simplified)
+    D_PERIOD_TYPE -> Period type (actual trading or forecast) D_DATE_TIME -> Holding the date and time attributes (very simplified)

-For the Fact table a last update win strategy has been taken into account.
+For the fact table a 'last update win' strategy has been taken into account.
-Batch Jobs will be started in parallel, to overcome "DuplicateKey" problems when Dimensions are going to be written the first time, Spring Batch is configured with
-Retries.
-So in case of an error of that kind a retry usually solves the problem.
+Batch Jobs will be started in parallel, to overcome 'Duplicate-Key' problems when dimensions are going to be written the first time, Spring Batch is configured with retries.
+So in case of an error of that kind the retry usually solves the problem.

 System requirements